Skip to main content

 1. Navigate to wandb.ai.

-2. Click the Weights & Biases logo in the upper-left corner to open the Global navigation menu, then select your project from the Projects sidebar.
-This opens the project’s overview page, or Traces page if you have already logged traces to the project.
+2. Select the Weights & Biases logo in the upper-left corner to open the Global navigation menu, then select your project from the Projects sidebar.
+This opens the project’s overview page, or the Traces page if you’ve already logged traces to the project.

 3. From the overview page, you can:

-• Review your project’s statistics, such as the number of traces logged to the project and how much storage the project is using.
+• Review your project’s statistics, such as the number of traces logged to the project and how much storage the project uses.

 • Navigate to traces, evaluations, and other resources using the sidebar.